-Timing is everything when it comes to landing a career opportunity aviation maintenance.
+Timing is everything when it comes to landing an aviation maintenance career opportunity.
 Being prepared with the right skills and credentials is often the difference between accepting an opportunity and missing one.
-Whether you are at the beginning of your aviation maintenance training or nearing graduation, know there are steps you can take along the way to maximize your career prospects.
+Whether you are at the beginning of your aviation maintenance training or nearing graduation, know that there are steps you can take along the way to maximize your career prospects.

 Our Career Services Department is here to advise you on where your focus should be, based on where you are in your training journey.
-See the below list of tips and tricks to help ensure you are ready to meet aviation industry recruiters!
+See below for a list of tips to help ensure you are ready to meet aviation industry recruiters!

 1st – 3rd Term AMT & AAS Students

 Did you know you could be a certified aviation maintenance technician before you complete your final term?
 To meet the requirements to take early O’s and P’s, you must be focused throughout the program, beginning in Term 1.
 See the Student Catalog for more details!

 - Keep your missed time low – 35 hours or less for the entire program

 - Must have a GPA of 94 or higher

 - Pass your powerplant oral and practical exam the first time

 Hand tool identification is essential to your success.
 As a certified aircraft mechanic, you ought to know your tools!
 Lack of tool knowledge alone can prevent you from landing a job in aviation maintenance.
 Pay careful attention throughout your training, take notes, and be familiar with the tools you use during hands-on labs and projects.

 Aviation is a worldwide industry, so it’s no surprise that many of your opportunities will depend on your willingness to relocate.
 Not every company offers to cover relocation expenses.
 But you can start saving now to be ready when these offers come.
 It’s best practice to save $1,500-$3,000 for relocation expenses.